 - What a car insurance policy number does

-- How to find your auto insurance policy number
+- Where your policy number is located

 What is a car insurance policy number?

 Your auto insurance policy number is the link to your insurance policy.
 It is assigned to you by your provider when you purchase auto insurance.
 It is unique to you and will stay the same as long as you have your policy.
 If your auto insurance lapses, the policy number may change.
 If you have multiple cars on your policy, each car may have its own policy number.
 There is, however, the possibility that all the cars on the policy will share a number.

 The length of a policy number varies, though it's usually eight to 13 characters in length.
 It may contain both numbers and letters.
 Here are some examples of policy numbers:

 - CAR 012345678